More on our EVC Throttle Controllers

 The Throttle Controller remains completely adjustable and rather than negating the need for a tune it actually enhances them.

-CLICK HERE TO SEE IMAGES OF ALL PEDAL PLUGS THE IDRIVE FIT.
+CLICK HERE TO SEE IMAGES OF ALL PEDAL PLUGS.

 Some Common Questions